MuadDev/LaserCutting/dutch_ice_skater_collection/README-THINGIVERSE.md

-# Dutch Ice Skater Collection
+# Dutch Ice Skater Pendant Collection
 Pendants with scene's of a Dutch ice skater.

 Each `SVG` file contains multiple parts consisting of red and blue lines.
 These are the lines meant to be cut.